This module produces polyphonic pitch control voltage signals via S-Poly connections that represent the commonest three note chords.

 Diatonic triads are three note chords that use only notes in a scale.

 The notes within the chord are the root, third and fifth.

 The most basic chords are I, IV and V. These are the standard chords used in the simplest three chord song.

 If you look closely you will see that there are two blue graphical bridges from the minor outputs to the major outputs.
-These are visual hints that in minor harmony V is often used instead of v and vii dim instead of VII.
+These are visual hints that V is often used instead of v and vii dim and VII are often interchanged too.

 The Diatonic Triads module is introduced in LSSP 101 Tutorial 3.